 Gary Colling, ex St Kilda captain and star player was appointed senior coach in 2008 and experienced problems from the start with no training facilities available during pre-season due to works on the Glenhuntly Oval and the unavailability of the Mills Oval at Caulfield Grammar.
 It was a very difficult season with a number of players from the previous, successful years having retired.
 The senior team finished on the bottom of the ladder to be relegated to C Section.

 In 2009, former St Kilda and Brisbane Lions player, Steven Lawrence, was appointed Senior Coach and instilled a new game plan whilst building toward a goal to return to A Section.
+In 2009 club record score was recorded with 40 - 17 - 257 against Old Geelong.
 Although failing to win a senior premiership in 2009 and 2010, Lawrence’s commitment to succeed, excellent game plan and building of a youthful, talented squad saw the Club play in consecutive final series and a return to B Section, narrowly losing the 2010 C Section premiership.

 An exceptional 2011 season saw all four teams in the finals and a magnificent victory by the senior team to take out the B Section flag and secure a return to A Section for the first time since the mid eighties.
 Although only the senior team were premiers, to have the four teams competing in September was outstanding.
 The senior team won the second semi-final against St Kevins 13.13 to 10.9 and the Grand Final against St Bernards 17.12 to 12.9.
 Best players in the Grand Final were Mark Liddell, James Shanahan, Stef Garrubba, Sam Wood, Ryan Lewis and Justin Perkins.
 Justin Perkins kicked 5 goals and Gav Winter and Clay Johnston 2 each.
 The day was highlighted even further when Mark Liddell won the Ian Cordner Medal for best on ground.